How Not to Lose a Channel Partner in 30 Days: Partner Retention Tips

 Partner Retention Strategy 4: Provide swift support

-fast channel partner support
+Fast partner support

 Adam Alfi: How many times have you dialed a 1-800 number to get support and the first thing you do is just dial a couple of zeros to see if you get a human?